Back to Cost Guides

 Sydney sets the baseline for pergola pricing.
 Melbourne and Brisbane track close to Sydney rates, though Brisbane's outdoor living culture means strong demand and consistent carpenter availability year-round.
 Perth and Adelaide tend to run 10–15% higher, reflecting smaller trade pools and materials logistics.

 Within any city, the price swing comes down to your specific property.
 A new-build estate home in a growth corridor (think Oran Park in Sydney, Tarneit in Melbourne, or Springfield in Brisbane) has flat ground, easy access, and standard soil conditions.
 That is a predictable job.
 An older property with limited side access, a sloping block, or proximity to a boundary creates a more complex build.
 Inner-city properties in heritage overlay zones may face design restrictions that add both time and cost to the approval process.
-Coastal properties in bushfire zones require specific materials and engineering, further affecting the budget.
+Coastal properties in bushfire zones require specific BAL-rated materials and engineering under AS 3959 Construction of Buildings in Bushfire-Prone Areas, further affecting the budget.

 How We Calculate